-3. Insert the appropriate disc into the disc drive, then enter a command similar to the following to mount it:
+5. If this command fails to display the contents of the disc, enter a command similar to the following to mount it:

+'''

-/usr/sbin/mount -F cdfs -o rr /dev/dsk/cxtydz /SD_DVD
+/usr/sbin/mount -r -F hsfs /dev/dsk/cxtydzs2 /dvd

+'''

-In this example, /SD_DVD is the disc mount point directory and /dev/dsk/cxtydz is the device name for the disc device, for example /dev/dsk/c0t2d0.
+In this example, /dvd is the disc mount point directory and /dev/dsk/cxtydzs2 is the device name for the disc device, for example /dev/dsk/c0t2d0s2.

-4. If Oracle Universal Installer displays the Disk Location dialog box, enter the disc mount point directory path, for example:
+- 6. If Oracle Universal Installer is displaying the Disk Location dialog box, enter the disc mount point directory path, for example: - Disc mounted automatically: